 Parents often helicopter out of guilt.
 They refrain from imposing or allowing consequences because they themselves are uncomfortable giving consequences.
 When their children are hurt, they bail them out because they are hurt too.
 In short, they won’t let their kids fail.

-Teens with parents like this often do not know how to make decisions because they are always barking orders.
+Teens with parents like this often do not know how to make decisions because they always have parents barking orders at them.
 They never develop an internal voice.
 These teens are often prone to rebellion.
 However, they will find other rebellious teens to copy because they’re still struggling to find their own way.
+These teens often struggle as young adults to discover their own passions and develop strong relationships because they are expecting other people to tell them who they are and what to do.

-Teens interpret this as “you don’t care about me” and often start acting out to get attention or a rise from their parents, so they know that they care.
+Teens interpret this lack of parental support as “you don’t care about me” and often start acting out to get attention or a rise from their parents so they know that they care.
+These teens may do crazy or absurd things in order to try and get a rise out of these parents.
+These teens want to know that their behavior impacts other people and are trying to discover the boundaries of the world.

 This parenting type asks questions and offers choices.
 The consultant parent burdens the teen with decision-making while being clear about their limitations.
 They do not allow themselves to be abused.
-And these parents do not shout or scream at their teens, and they do not perform rescue missions.
+These parents do not shout or scream at their teens, and they do not perform rescue missions.

 They understand that their teens are captains of their own fate.